 The National Institute for Public Health and the Environment (RIVM) of the Netherlands is applying the following measures in the whole country:

 Always keep a distance from others (at least 1.5 meters).
-Also at home: have a maximum of three visitors and keep the distance even then.
+Also at home: have a maximum of one visitor and keep the distance even then.

-Cafe's, restaurants and bars, and all public places are closed.
+Cafe's, restaurants and bars, non-esential stores and all public places are closed.

 From the 1st of June on, it is obligated to wear a non-medical face-mask in public transport.
 If you do not wear a face mask in public transport, you risk a fine of 90 euros.